-There are lots of cleaning products that you can buy on the market, yet sometimes it’s better to stick to your own homemade remedies.
-If properly formulated and applied, a homemade leather cleaner can take out stains, spots, and dirt on your leather just as effectively as a commercial product, but at a lower cost.
+Cleaning your car’s leather interior may seem like a tough challenge.
+Actually, it is a task that you can perform on your own.
+With the right tools and cleaning materials, you can easily revive the showroom shine and fresh scent of your leather panels and seats.
+There are lots of cleaning products that you can buy on the market.
+Yet, sometimes it’s better to use a homemade leather cleaner.
+If properly formulated and applied, a homemade leather cleaner can take out stains, spots, and dirt from your leather just as effectively as a commercial product, but at a lower cost.

 If you’re still unsure, test a small surface of the interior with a few drops of water to find out what material is used.
 Traditional leather will absorb the water, vinyl-coated leather will repel it, and suede will take on the water as well.

 Once you know the material that you have, you will be able to create the right homemade cleaner for it.
 Be sure to stay away from acidic products such as glass cleaners, because these can damage the color and texture of your leather trimming.

 For all-purpose cleaning, start by wiping the leather panels and car seats with a damp non-abrasive cloth to get rid of loose dust, surface dirt, and food particles.
 Afterwards, spray on a cleaning solution made from one part vinegar and two parts linseed oil.
 Use a different cloth to work the solution right into the leather.
 Allow it to sit for a few minutes to break down any stubborn grime that may have clung to the natural cracks of the material.
 Finish off the job with another set of clean, dry rags.
 Wipe away the foam and bring out the gleam in your leather interior.